tdeekens/flopflip/readme.md

   feature toggles onto the `props` of a component
-- `ToggleFeature` a component conditionally rendering its `children` based on the status of a passed feature flag
-- `SwitchFeature` a component conditionally rendering the first `<ToggleFeature>` child based on the status of its passed feature flag
+- `ToggleFeature` a component conditionally rendering its `children` based on the status of a passed feature flag `<ToggleFeature>` child based on the status of its passed feature flag
 - `reducer` and `STATE_SLICE` a reducer and the state slice for the feature toggle state